 One fortunate aspect of Nosema is that because infected workers usually do not attend to the queen, she is less likely to be infected.

 It’s the same old story – strong, healthy colonies are much better positioned to avoid significant outbreaks of Nosema than weak colonies.
-This means large, healthy colonies, especially going into the winter.
+This means large, healthy colonies are desired, especially going into the winter.
 Since Nosema Apis is associated with “hive-bound” bees, placing the hive in a sunny location that encourages and eases bee’s ability to fly is a major factor.

 This isn’t as simple as assuming that a strong honey flow will provide all the bees need.
 Some flowers offer less protein than others, with poor examples including sunflowers, corn and dandelion.
 If these represent the primary source of pollen, then bees may still not get the protein variety they need.